ExpressionEngine/ExpressionEngine-User-Guide/docs/development/services/template-generator.md

 - `system/user/stubs`
 - `system/ee/templates/stubs`

-In addition to searching these directories for a match the Template Generator will also search for a stub file that matches the generated template's type and engine.
+In addition to searching these directories for a match, the Template Generator will also search for a stub file that matches the generated template's type and engine.
 This will work in a manner of most specific to least specific.
-For example if a user requests to generate an XML template called `sitemap` then the Template Generator will search through the paths in order looking for a `sitemap.xml.php` stub and then a `sitemap.php` stub within each path until a match is found.
+For example, if a user requests to generate an XML template called `sitemap` then the Template Generator will search through the paths in order looking for a `sitemap.xml.php` stub and then a `sitemap.php` stub within each path until a match is found.
 This allows you to customize the output for different template types.

-When running in an environment that introduces additional template engines this search is extended further to include variations for those engines.
-We can continue the example above and request to a Twig XML template called `sitemap`.
+When running in an environment that introduces additional template engines, this search is extended further to include variations for those engines.
+We can continue the example above and request a Twig XML template called `sitemap`.
 Again the Template Generator will look through each path for the following file names until a match is found `sitemap.xml.twig.php`, `sitemap.twig.php`, `sitemap.xml.php`, `sitemap.php`.

 ### Includes

 A generator stub differs from traditional View files in the way it handles embedding other stubs.
-Usually with a view file you would only need to prefix your included file  with the add-on name (e.g. `channel:`).
-But with generator stubs you must use a combination of the add-on name and generator name (e.g. `channel:entries`) - something like `<?php $this->embed('channel:entries:_field_metadata', $vars)`.
+Usually with a view file, you would only need to prefix your included file  with the add-on name (e.g. `channel:`).
+But with generator stubs, you must use a combination of the add-on name and generator name (e.g. `channel:entries`) - something like `<?php $this->embed('channel:entries:_field_metadata', $vars)`.
 Embedding a stub for a fieldtype would still only require the add-on name as a prefix though since there is no generator involved (e.g. `$this->embed('grid:field', $vars)`).

 The variables passed to a stub file include the options passed to the generator along with any variables created by the generator, so use the generator documentation and files for reference.